How to monetize your mobile startup

-Finding ways to earn money is a pressing issue for any mobile startup owner.
+Finding startup monetization strategies is a pressing issue for any mobile startup owner.
 Before investing in MVP development you should think about how are you going to monetize your app.
 Today we will talk about banner and native ads, paid apps and in-app purchases as main means of earning money with your mobile startup.

 Banner ads are pretty common and fairly easy to implement so it’s the first thing that comes into mind.
 For showing banner ads within apps Google recommends using AdMob and Apple — iAd.
 Banner ads are usually placed in the upper or lower part of the screen but can also be used for transitioning stages, for example when a user is saving a file.